Сменить язык: Change to Russian

 The visa application fee must be paid whether a visa is issued or not.
 The type of visa for which you apply determines the fee amount.
 Depending on your citizenship and the type of visa you are applying for, you may also have to pay a visa issuance or “reciprocity” fee.
 This webpage lists all of the visa fees associated with each nonimmigrant visa type.
 Please check to make sure you are aware of the appropriate fees required for your visa type before making a payment.

 Although fees are listed in U.S. dollars, payment must be made using local currency.
-You can pay your fee with credit card online or in cash at computerized Russia Post branches.
+You can pay your fee in cash at computerized Russia Post branches.
 More information about payment options is here.
 To find a computerized Russia Post branch, click here.

 Please note that if you select a Russia Post branch that is not computerized, you could experience long delays for the receipt to upload into our system.